saadahmadhere/banana-speaks/README.md

 # Banana Speak

-An app made in Vanilla JS used for translating your language in the ones that minions speak.
+An app made in Vanilla JS used for translating your language into the one that minions speak.

 ## How to Translate